xlynkz/xlynkz.github.io/README.md

 Payments
 -	Fastur will use Stripe to accept payments.
 Stripe charges 2.9% + 30 cents per successful charge.

-The $25 monthly cost ensures that our core market of young adults are able to comfortably afford Fastur.
-##5.4 - Sales & Marketing Strategy
+##5.4 - Marketing Strategy
+- Online
+-
 The focus of our online strategy will revolve around content marketing.
 We will write articles on lean development, API design and new business models.
 This content will be posted on our website and social profiles.

-The focus of our offline strategy will be our participation in organized entrepreneur communities for startups.

-- Online
 Our website will feature a step-by-step tour that showcases how easy and intuitive it is to build an online business with Fastur.
 We will architect quality content for distribution in premium technology properties that influence the global technology community.
 Example properties are; Quora.com, Medium.com and Techcrunch.com.
 Initially, Fastur will not purchase any online ads.
 Instead we will focus on introducing the Fastur brand into conversations through established communities with quality content marketing.

 - Offline
+-
+The focus of our offline strategy will be our participation in organized entrepreneur communities for startups.
 Fastur will organize industry events for early stage companies and entrepreneurs.
 These events will revolve around the theme of lean development.
 Fastur will attend industry events and engage audiences with on-the-spot demos of the Fastur product.
 Fastur will build interest specific applications to showcase its possibilities.
 For example we will build a custom shirt app and market its simplicity to fashion entrepreneurs.
 Focusing first on the Toronto market, Fastur will exercise the aforementioned strategies at elevator pitch competitions, CEO speaker series, Meet-ups and university information sessions.Thereafter we will expand into the Montreal and Waterloo startup communities.

-# Financial Plan
-##6.1	- Start-up Costs
-Significant expenses are expected for initial product development from the hiring of software developers and general infrastructure.

-Software Development
--	$25000 |Core Software Development
--	$5000 | Secure hosting and SSL certificates.
--	$2500 | Fastur.com domain name & Associated brand registrations
--
-Salaries
--	$5000 Monthly | Wages for CEO
--	$25000 Monthly | Wages for backend developers
--	$25000 Monthly | Wages for interface designers
-Knowledge:
--	$25000 Monthly | 3rd party engines
--	$25000 Monthly | New research
-Equipment
--	$5000 | Production EquipmentSurface Pro’s, Macs / IPads for development / demonstrations.
--	$2000 | Mobile data plans
--	$10000 | Internal servers
--	$5000 | Mobile equipment: Blackberry Passports, Ipads
--	$5000 | Widescreens
-Legal
--	$150000 | Patents
--	$50000 | Advisement
-Marketing
--	$250000 |Online Marketing & Event Registrations with Transportation
--	$50000 | Media Licenses
-Investment
--	$3,300,000 | Seed Funding
--
-##6.2	- Sales Forecast

-Assumptions:
-- Cost of monthly subscription: $50

--	We believe we can grow at monthly rate of 200% for the 1st 9 months.
-This projects 2733 customers by the end of month 9, the majority of these customers are expected to be found through event marketing and word of mouth.

--	We expect to continue to grow strong but have modeled a 150% growth rate for the last 3 months ending the year with 4,530 customer whom in total contributed $855,400 in revenue.

--	Thereafter, we have modeled a monthly growth rate of 115% arising from content marketing efforts.
-This translates into 10800 customers by month 18 and 26,200 customers by month 24.
-Of these 26,200 customers nearly 12% or 3,000 are annual subscribers.

-In total, Revenues during the 2nd year are projected to be $20,032,715

-# Appendix
 ##7.1 - Technology
 - Pattern: Fastur leverages pattern for natural language processing and machine learning.
 - Cherry Music: music streaming server that is designed to handle large music libraries.